How to Use Dynamic Ranges in SUMIF Formula in Google Sheets

 Result: 120.00

-Now see what happens when you insert new rows above and bottom of our selected ranges in SUMIF.
+Now, let’s see what happens when you insert new rows above and below our selected ranges in the SUMIF formula.

-Sumif formula excludes newly inserted rows above and bottom
+SUMIF formula excluding newly inserted rows above and below

 The formula changes the ranges from D2:D8 to D3:D9 and H2:H8 to H3:H9.
 It excludes the newly added rows.

-3. How to Create a Dynamic Range for the Sumif Formula Above?
+2. How to Create a Dynamic Range for the SUMIF Formula Above?

-We can use Offset based dynamic ranges in SUMIF to overcome the above problem in Google Sheets.
+We can use OFFSET-based dynamic ranges in SUMIF to overcome the mentioned problem in Google Sheets.

-In the above SUMIF formula, instead of the range D2:D8, we can use the below OFFSET formula.
+In the given SUMIF formula, instead of the range D2:D8, we can use the following OFFSET formula:

-Now you can see how I’m going to apply dynamic ranges in the SUMIF formula in Google Sheets.
-Here is that formula.
+Now, let’s apply dynamic ranges in the SUMIF formula in Google Sheets.
+Here’s the modified formula:

 When you insert new rows just above or below the formula range, they will be automatically included in the calculation.